ACM40960/project-shubidiwoop/README.md

 The project is designed to provide users with accurate predictions for sports outcomes, league standings, and betting odds comparisons.
 By utilizing machine learning techniques, historical sports statistics, and real-time odds data, the project aims to enhance sports enthusiasts' understanding of upcoming events.

 ### Features

 - **EDA**: The dataset offers a comprehensive view of English Premier League matches for the 2022-2023 season.
 It includes match results, stats, and diverse betting odds.
 This resource is valuable for analyzing match outcomes, betting trends, and statistical modeling in sports analytics.
 - **Outcome Predictions**: Utilize multiple trained machine learning models to predict the outcomes of upcoming sports matches and league standings.
 - **Betting Insights**: Compare real-time betting odds with predicted outcomes, offering insights into potentially profitable betting opportunities.
-- **Monetary Conversion**: Convert betting odds into monetary terms, allowing users to understand potential returns on their bets.
+- **Monetary Conversion**: Convert betting odds into monetary terms, ensuring the betting house's profitability by analyzing potential returns on bets.

 ### Installation